Posted on: June 19, 2025

 Real-World Examples of Dram Shop Lawsuits

-This verdict is the most eye-popping case in recent memory, but smaller dram shop damages happen every year.
+This verdict is the most shocking case in recent memory, but smaller dram shop damages happen every year.
 In many states, it’s easier to prove the liability of the individual server, but a business’s pockets are deeper, and plenty of cases demonstrate that juries are willing to recognize the responsibility of bars in alcohol service.

-Even when the courts don’t find a business liable, bars that have been sued for overserving face legal fees and higher insurance premiums.
-That’s why some businesses choose to pay out a settlement instead.
+Even when the courts don’t find a business liable, bars that have been sued for overserving face legal fees and higher insurance premiums, that’s why some businesses choose to pay out a settlement instead.

 Strategies for Bars to Prevent Overserving